How to Prepare for a Cyber Hurricane: 3 Key Takeaways

 Being such a new line of insurance means its intricacies are just recently becoming better modeled.
 It wasn’t long ago that there was debate over if there even was a systemic component of cyber.
 Being derived out of professional liability, which hasn’t been traditionally modeled for aggregated risk, the thought was that cyber would be a similar one-size-fits-all approach.
 But now more than ever it’s glaringly obvious that one major event can impact thousands of organizations, causing considerable losses across portfolios.
 Acknowledgment that there is cumulative risk does confirm that the cyber market has matured significantly in the past decade, but the unknown threat introduces a level of conservatism not seen in traditional lines.

-The question still stands: as the market continues to develop, how do we absorb more meaningful losses?
+As the market continues to develop, how do we absorb more meaningful losses?

 1. We can't model every outcome, but we can make educated guesses.